pnp/blog/content/post/community-sample-news-ticker-app-spfx-extensions.md

 ### 1. Use React component in the SPFx Extension

-SPFx extension doesn\'t include React component by default but we can easily add it manually.
+SPFx extension doesn't include React component by default but we can easily add it manually.
 We just need to render our React component in the placeholder element provided by the SPFx Extension Application Customizer.